|PDH Online Course Description||PDH Units/

 Jim Newton, P.E., DEE

 Drones have been used in agriculture for several years, but their use is only recently expanding into the engineering and construction realm.
-This two-hour webinar will look at the use of drones to support engineering and construction activities.
+This two-hour course will look at the use of drones to support engineering and construction activities.
 In particular, we will cover the following topics: the classification of drones, the regulations that cover the use of drones, and the applications of drone in engineering design and construction.

 This course includes a multiple-choice quiz at the end, which is designed to enhance the understanding of the course materials.